jcanepa/cs361-ruby-players/README.md

 # Players, written in Ruby for OSU-Cascades
-A simple program to demonstrate basic OOP in Ruby that creates a collection of 50 players and displays their name & scores.
+A simple program to demonstrate basic OOP in Ruby.
+Creates a collection of players and displays each of their stats.

 ## Assignment Requirements: